SwanVods/flask-pastebin/readme.md

 - Flask (Python Web Framework)
 - Flask-RESTful (for building RESTful APIs)
 - Werkzeug (for handling HTTP requests and responses)
-- Jinja2 (for rendering HTML templates)
-- Marshmallow (for object serialization and deserialization)

 Business Logic Layer: